m4sterbunny/rtd-gcp-cloud/source/pages/accounts-billing.rst

 Projects
 ---------

 All services and resources are associated with a project.
-The default IAM for all users is that they have the resourcemanager.projects.create role assigned, the big G is in it to make money after all.
+A project can sit inside a folder, or directly below your organisation.
+The default IAM for all users is that they have the ``resourcemanager.projects.create`` role assigned, the big G is in it to make money after all.

 .. topic:: Create a Project